jhuix-ohos/ohos-native-build/README.md

 - Download Python >=3.7 installer from https://www.python.org/downloads/ and install it with adding to PATH.

-- Install meson build on Mac or Linux platform:
+- Install [meson](https://mesonbuild.com) build on Mac or Linux platform:

        python3 -m pip install meson

+- Install [nasm](https://www.nasm.us/) on Mac or Linux platform.

 * Params